SEc-123/SCSM-Global-Patent-Certification/SCSM_QA.md

 Participation in AI-SIA requires formal authorization to use the patented SCSM structure:

 - Members must complete Organization  Certification
-- Authorization may be **annual or one-time**, depending on use case
+- Authorization may be **annual or one-time**, depending on who you are （government or enterprise）
 - Members agree to uphold core principles of structural integrity, interface consistency, and data sovereignty

 ---